M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Experiments

 \textbf{Compared with Modality-specific Models.} To assess the superior performance of M-IDoL, we compare M-IDoL with SOTA modality-specific Models, each pre-trained at scale within its own domain.
 As shown in Table 3, M-IDoL achieves superior performance on most datasets.
 Notably, it significantly surpasses RETFound (pretrained on 1.6M fundus images) and MIRAGE (pretrained on 260K OCT images) in Fundus and OCT diagnostic tasks.
 Although slightly behind Panderm (pretrained on 2.1M dermatology images) on skin disease classification, M-IDoL still shows competitive performance close to the modality-specific state of the art.
 These results demonstrate that M-IDoL effectively enhances fine-grained semantic discrimination within each modality at a level comparable to modality-specific models, thus promoting intra-modality diversity in unified MFMs.

 \textbf{Compared with Unified MFMs.} To further evaluate the generalization capability of M-IDoL, we compare it with five existing unified MFMs.
-As shown in Fig. \ref{fig:Compare_Uni}, M-IDoL achieves significant performance improvements (P < 0.05) on most datasets across modalities, and attains competitive performance on NIH (P = 0.099) and ISIC2016 (P = 0.328) compared to CoSMIC.
-Particularly, M-IDoL outperforms UniMiss+ \cite{Unimiss+}, LVM-Med \cite{Lvm-med}, and UniMed \cite{UniMed-CLIP} by more than 6\%, highlighting its superior generalization over existing unified pre-trained MFMs.
-Besides, compared with MedCOSS \cite{MedCoss} and CoSMIC \cite{CoSMIC}, which enhance modality specificity in MFMs through continual learning, M-IDoL still delivers over 4\% higher performance.
+As shown in Fig. \ref{fig:Compare_Uni}, M-IDoL achieves significant performance improvements (P $<$ 0.05) on most datasets across modalities, and attains competitive performance on NIH (P = 0.099) and ISIC2016 (P = 0.328) compared to CoSMIC.
+Particularly, M-IDoL achieves an average improvement of over 6\% than Unimiss+ \cite{Unimiss+}, LVM-Med \cite{Lvm-med}, and UniMed \cite{UniMed-CLIP}, highlighting its superior generalization over existing unified pre-trained MFMs.
+Besides, compared with MedCOSS \cite{MedCoss} and CoSMIC \cite{CoSMIC}, which enhance modality specificity in MFMs through continual learning, M-IDoL still delivers over 4\% higher performance in OCT and pathology image analysis tasks.
 These results demonstrate the effectiveness of M-IDoL in achieving stronger visual discrimination across heterogeneous modalities while preserving robust representational generalization.